manwar/theweeklychallenge/content/blog/review-challenge-115.md

 [**W. Luis Mochan**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-115/wlmb/perl/ch-1.pl)

 There were 19 working submissions for the first task this past week.
 At least I think there were.
-Something like that.
+Something like that, at least.

 To explain:

-The definition of this challenge proveed to be a bit trickier and more confusing than it first appeared, with a few undefined loose ends arising that needed to be clarified before attempting a solution.
+The definition of this challenge proved to be a bit trickier and more confusing than it first appeared, with a few undefined loose ends arising that needed to be clarified before attempting a solution.
 For instance, although there was a large degree of consensus that every string needed to be used in a chain, this is not actually clearly stated, and so this wasn't true for all submissions.
 Although on the whole I like variation in both the methods and the questions, in the end I do need to spend a cetain amount of extra time figuring out exactly what question is being answered.
 With my guiding rule being that the solution successfully solves the interpretation of the task, this understanding is pretty essential, and unfortunately not always obvious.

 So what did we see?
 It turns out a lot of different types of chainings can arise.
 We can, of course, have one complete chain that uses all of the elements and links back to the beginning of the first link.
 Then again we can also have the case where the links may cycle, but form two or more independant loops, and we need to watch for this.
 Take these six strings, for example, that all get used in the following configuration: